CSS

 Selectors

 Cascading Style Sheets work with selectors, which select and format specific HTML elements of a website.
-If, for example, the header should be formatted, a selector searches for the HTML tag <h1> when loading a page and links it with a formatting defined in CSS.
+If, for example, the heading is to be formatted, a selector searches for the HTML tag <h1> when the page is loaded and links it to a formatting defined in CSS.

 Typ selectors